Transition happens throughout our lives, however, we recognise that there are key stages when you will need a bit more support.

 Making plans should start well in advance of your proposed school leaving date so that you can fully consider your needs and choices for your future.
 It is really important for you and your supporters to work together to explore your options and ensure you have the opportunity to gain/enhance the skills and attainments you need to progress.

-The joint NHS and Highland Council Transitions Policy and Procedure gives information about how and when transition planning should begin.
 For those who have an aditional support need, planning should begin no later than your 14th birthday.
 This milestone birthday is a good indication for all to begin Transition Planning.

 To access documents that will help and inform you please follow the links below: